ghztomash/public-ip-address/README.md

 ![Demo](./assets/map_example.png)

-`public-ip-address` is a simple Rust library for performing public IP lookups from various services.
+`public-ip-address` is a simple Rust library for performing public IP lookups from over a dozen of various services.

 It provides a unified interface to fetch public IP address and geolocation information from multiple providers.